taddybearrr/sql-data-warehouse-project/README.md

 - Executive-ready insights
 - A full data pipeline to foster cross-functional collaboration between data engineers, analysts, and business teams

-## 💡 Business Questions & Data-Drive Answers
+## 💡 Business Questions & Data-Driven Answers

 1. Which products generate the most revenue?
 The highest-grossing products were identified in `exploratory_data_analysis.sql` and `report_product.sql`.